 There are four sections at the top of the page with information about the scan report.

-- The first section details which Purchase Order the scan report is for.
+The first section details which PO or SO the scan report is for.

-- The third section has the input field where your barcode scanner will input ESNs or IDs as you're scanning.
+The third section has the input field where your barcode scanner will input ESNs or IDs as you scan.

-- The fourth section shows the details of the last item you've scanned.
+The fourth section shows the details of the last item you scanned.

 *You'll want to have your barcode scanner set up to click "return" or "enter" on each scan.
 This is typically in the scanner's settings.